-London Mayor Sadiq Khan has called for urgent action after analysis showed every hospital and medical centre in the capital is in an area the World Health Organisation (WHO) classifies as having toxic air pollution.
+London Mayor Sadiq Khan has called for urgent action after an analysis showed that every hospital and medical centre in the capital is in an area the World Health Organisation (WHO) classifies as having toxic air pollution.

 According to WHO, poor air quality is the UK's largest environmental risk to public health.
 Long-term exposure to air pollution can cause chronic conditions such as cardiovascular and respiratory diseases as well as lung cancer, leading to reduced life expectancy.